Garrett Motion (GTX)

 There can be no assurance that we will pay dividends or repurchase shares of our Common Stock under our share repurchase program.

-The declaration and payment of any dividend is subject to the approval of our Board of Directors in accordance with its bylaws.
-There can be no assurance that we will declare and pay dividends in the future in any particular amounts, or at all.
-Our ability to pay dividends may be limited by restrictions or limitations on our cash flows, including our ability to obtain sufficient funds through dividends from subsidiaries, many of which are located outside of the United States.
-Any declaration and payment of dividends on our common stock will depend on our earnings and financial condition, including our consolidated EBITDA, our liquidity and capital requirements, the general economic climate, the terms of our equity securities, contractual restrictions, our ability to service our debt obligations and other factors deemed relevant by the Board of Directors from time to time.
-Additionally, we have implemented a share repurchase program pursuant to which we may repurchase up to $350 million of shares of Common Stock from time to time through December 31, 2024, through various methods, including in open market transactions, block trades, accelerated share repurchases, privately negotiated transactions, derivative transactions or otherwise, certain of which may be made pursuant to a trading plan meeting the requirements of Rule 10b5-1 under the Securities Exchange Act of 1934, as amended, in compliance with applicable state and federal securities laws.
-The timing, as well as the number and value of shares repurchased under the program, will be determined by the Board or an authorized committee of the Board at its discretion and will depend on a variety of factors, including our assessment of the intrinsic value of the Company's common stock, the market price of the Company's common stock, general market and economic conditions, available liquidity, compliance with the Company's debt and other agreements, applicable legal requirements, the nature of other investment opportunities available to the Company, and other considerations.
-The Company is not obligated to purchase any shares under the repurchase program, and the program may be suspended, modified, or discontinued at any time without prior notice.
+Our Board of Directors has announced that it intends to declare and pay quarterly dividends in an aggregate amount of approximately $50 million during the fiscal year ended December 31, 2025.
+The actual declaration and payment of any dividend is subject to the approval of our Board of Directors.
+There can be no assurance that we will declare and pay dividends in the future at any level, or at all.
+Our ability to pay dividends may be limited by restrictions or limitations on our cash flows, including through restrictions in our debt agreements or our ability to obtain sufficient funds from our subsidiaries, many of which are located outside of the United States.
+Any declaration and payment of dividends on our Common Stock will depend on our earnings, financial condition, liquidity and capital requirements, the general economic climate, the terms of our equity securities, contractual restrictions, our ability to service our debt obligations and other factors deemed relevant by the Board of Directors from time to time.
+Additionally, our Board of Directors has approved a share repurchase program, pursuant to which we may repurchase up to $250 million of shares of Common Stock from time to time during the fiscal year ended December 31, 2025.
+The timing, as well as the number and value of shares repurchased under the program, will be determined by the Board of Directors or an authorized committee of the Board of Directors its discretion and will depend on a variety of factors, including our assessment of the intrinsic value of our Common Stock, the market price of our Common Stock, general market and economic conditions, available liquidity, compliance with the Company's debt and other agreements, applicable legal requirements, the nature of other investment opportunities available to the Company, and other considerations.
+The Company is not obligated to purchase any shares under the share repurchase program, and the program may be suspended, modified, or discontinued at any time without prior notice.

 Debt & Financing - Risk 1